ublue-os/bazzite/README.md

 > [!IMPORTANT]
 > **ISOs can be downloaded from our [website](https://download.bazzite.gg), and a helpful install guide can be found [here](https://docs.bazzite.gg/General/Installation_Guide/).**

-Rebase from an existing upstream Fedora Atomic to this image if you want **Open Source GPU Drivers**:
+Rebase from an existing upstream Fedora Atomic to this image if you want **Open Source GPU Drivers**.
-(Please note: Mesa's Open Source option for NVIDIA GPUs, NVK is still prone to errors at the time of writing, for any issues relating to NVK [please submit a report with Mesa]([url](https://docs.mesa3d.org/bugs.html)), not Ublue/Bazzite)
+Please note: Mesa's Open Source option for NVIDIA GPUs, NVK is still prone to errors at the time of writing, for any issues relating to NVK [please submit a report with Mesa]([url](https://docs.mesa3d.org/bugs.html)), not Ublue/Bazzite

 ```bash
 rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/bazzite:stable